Battlefield Earth (film): Plot

 In 3000 AD, Jonnie Goodboy Tyler lives in the Rocky Mountains with a band of cave-dwellers who fear the "demons" that rule Earth.
 Jonnie doubts their stories and rides into the lowlands, where hunters Carlo and Rock show him a desolate and overgrown city.
 While exploring it, he is captured by the demons, a cruel alien race called Psychlos, and taken as a slave to a base in the ruins of Denver.
 The base is covered with an enormous dome that provides the Psychlos with a breathable atmosphere.
 Jonnie shows resourcefulness, drawing the respect of the other human slaves and the interest of Terl, the high-born Earth security chief.

 Terl learns from a visiting supervisor that his temporary assignment on Earth will be extended indefinitely as punishment for offending a politician.
 Desperate to leave, he hatches a plan with his assistant Ker.
 They know about a recently exposed gold deposit in an area with elevated radiation levels.
 Gold is valuable to the Psychlos, who have been reporting losses from their mining operations, but radiation causes their air mixture to explode.
 Terl and Ker will train humans to mine the gold, and Terl will use part of it to bribe his way off the planet.

 Terl places Jonnie in a learning machine that rapidly teaches him Psychlo language and technology.
 Jonnie shares his knowledge with other slaves while hiding it from Terl and Ker.
-After Jonnie stages an unsuccessful escape attempt, Terl takes him to the Denver Library hoping to impress him that human knowledge is no match for the Psychlos.
+After Jonnie stages an unsuccessful escape attempt, Terl takes him to the Denver Library hoping to impress him that human knowledge is no match for the Psychlos, telling how in the 21st century the Psychlos destroyed the human militaries in mere minutes.
 Jonnie reads the Declaration of Independence and is inspired to seek not only escape but reconquest.
 Jonnie's fiancée Chrissy is captured while searching for him and fitted with an explosive collar.
 Terl tells Jonnie that she will be killed if he does not obey, also making an example out of a fellow slave, Sammy.